Djhranicky/COP4520HW3/Doc.md

 The program might need to be ran multiple times to have the contains calls result in a success.
 To keep the size of the chain small, all servants just pull from the front of the chain.
 This in turn makes random contains calls unlikely to result in a success.

+At the end of execution, the remaining presents on the chain are printed.

 # Temperature Sensors

 ## Running Temperature.java